Finding the best Chiang Mai Cooking Class [updated for 2019]

-Hanging out in Chiang Mai with my parents, we thought a Thai cooking class in Chiang Mai would be a fun thing to do together.
+Hanging out in Chiang Mai with my parents back in October 2016, we thought a Thai cooking class in Chiang Mai would be a fun thing to do together.
 Kris and I did one in Pai back in 2007 and it was awesome.
 We love Thai food anyway, and my parents had been enjoying lots of great food we’d recommended during their trip with us.
 Why not learn how to cook it so we can attempt to replicate it back home?

 I gave it some thought and came up with several things to consider when choosing a Chiang Mai cooking class.
 Scroll to the bottom of this post for our summary of the top 23 cooking classes in Chiang Mai, with details of the lengths, prices, menus and location of each.

 Reviews of Chiang Mai cooking classes

 My ‘go to’ when choosing travel related things is Tripadvisor.
 There is even a post ‘The Top Ten Chiang Mai cooking classes’.
 Each recommended course has a long list of reviews from happy guests.
 And that’s the problem.
 They all have a five-star rating.
-They all have positive reviews.
+All the Chiang Mai cooking schools have positive reviews.
 While the list gave me an idea of what courses were available, I couldn’t choose between them based on reviews or ratings.

 So what else do you consider when choosing a cooking school in Chiang Mai?

 How much time do you want to spend on your cooking course?
 If you are really into cooking and have a lot of time, then there are full-day courses.
 You start at 8.30 or 9, and cook and eat until somewhere between 3 and 5.30, depending on the course.
 They usually include some other activities such as a market visit or a talk on farming.